ChrisMaherLab/PACT/README.md

 Download the repository with `git clone https://github.com/ChrisMaherLab/PACT.git`

 A number of tools exist for running CWL pipelines.
-In our benchmarking analysis, all pipelines were run using the Cromwell CWL interpreter (v54), which can be downloaded [here](https://github.com/broadinstitute/cromwell/releases).
+In our benchmarking analysis, all pipelines were run locally using the Cromwell CWL interpreter (v54), which can be downloaded [here](https://github.com/broadinstitute/cromwell/releases).
 For additional information about using Cromwell, we suggest their [user guide](https://www.commonwl.org/user_guide/) and their [configuration tutorials](https://cromwell.readthedocs.io/en/stable/tutorials/ConfigurationFiles/).

 After installation and configuration of Cromwell, the pipeline(s) can be run using: